nutanix-japan/ncsc-labs-japan/volumes_deploy/volumes_deploy.rst

     .. figure:: images/1.png

-Enable and Configure ABS in Prism for Windows
+Enable and Configure Volumes in Prism for Windows
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Ensure that the *initials*-Windows_VM has access to the Network: